treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 **Testing the code**

-1. Log into your raspberry Pi via SSH
+1. Log into your raspberry Pi via SSH as root.

 2. If you dont already have the cli repository cloned to your rPi you will need to do so now.
 Clone the repo  by typing `git clone https://github.com/treehouses/cli.git`